fred-framework/dart/docs/tutorial/ultra96v2-tutorial.md

 ## Funding

-These tools have been partially developed in the context of the `AMPERE project <https://ampere-euproject.eu/>`_.
+These tools have been partially developed in the context of the [AMPERE project](<https://ampere-euproject.eu/>).
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 871669.

 ## References